owlCoder/exchange-values-system/README.md

 ## Gettings started

-This project provides a basic structure for building a RESTful API using Flask, a popular Python web framework and React.JS (TypeScript) to make modern and flexible application.
+Project provides a basic structure for building a RESTful API using Flask, a popular Python web framework and React.JS (TypeScript) to make modern and flexible application.

 This README will guide you through setting up a virtual environment, installing the required dependencies, and activating it on a Windows system, setting up and running React.JS project.